 • Within Bloomberg, we have worked with CodeQL to integrate Z3 from Microsoft to do code flow and range analysis to validate contract-assertion correctness.
-This process begins with a tool that builds a "spec database" of information about the contract assertions (expressed using the BSLS_ASSERT family of macros) that exist within the implementations of functions in a library.
+This process begins with a tool that builds a "spec database" of information about the contract assertions (expressed using the BSLS_ASSERT family of macros1) that exist inside the implementations of functions within a library.
 Once that database is available, analysis of users of that library verifies that assertions of the forms understood by the analysis will not fire.